updated from December 11 2025 Myth: Straight men are the only danger to women. **Shayla told me about the male relative she grew up with who was a d

 a door slams shut on a victim’s truth.

-We must stop deciding who “looks like” a predator and who doesn’t.
+For safety, we must stop deciding who “looks like” a predator and who doesn’t.

-We must stop imagining that violence only comes in certain shapes, certain faces, certain identities.
+For survival, we must stop imagining that violence only comes in certain shapes, certain faces, certain identities.

 Predators don’t come with labels.
+It is a fatal mistake to believe that they do.

 Victims don’t come with perfect stories.